AmeerD/AmeerD.github.io/_pages/reading.md

 * The Wager: A Tale of Shipwreck, Mutiny and Murder, David Grann

 ## The Timeline
+* On a Night of a Thousand Stars, Andrea Yaryura Clark (May 2023)
 * I Contain Multitudes, Ed Yong (March 2023)
 * Babel, or the Necessity of Violence, R.F.
 Kuang (March 2023)
 * Swimming Back to Trout River, Linda Rui Feng (February 2023)